SESMG/SESMG/docs/index.rst

 - **Debugging**: Take the following measures gradually until the error no longer occurs:

 	- Restart the used Python interpreter
-	- Close unnecessary programs on your computer
+	- Close unnecessary programs on the computer
-	- Make sure that you are using a python 64 bit version (Python 32 bit can only access 2 GB of memory).
+	- Make sure that  python 64 bit version is used (Python 32 bit can manage only 2 GB of memory).
 	- Start the program on a more powerful computer.

 .. code-block:: python